Israel Travel Blog

 December 21st 2014

 Visitors to Israel are often amazed by the juxtapositions of ancient and modern that define their tour experiences.
 With findings dating back to the 2nd, 3rd and 4th centuries, Beit She’arim National Park definitely falls on the ancient side of the continuum.
-Located approximately 12 miles east of Haifa, Beit She’arim is best known for […]
+Located approximately 12 miles east of Haifa, Beit She’arim is best known […]

 Golan Heights Jeeping